-An exquisite 4 square miles of hidden tarns and volcanic fells with great views of the higher Lakeland peaks make the Dunnerdale Fells one of the hidden gems of the Lake District.
+An exquisite six square miles of hidden tarns and volcanic fells, with great views of the higher Lakeland peaks, make the Dunnerdale Fells one of the hidden gems of the Lake District.
 Set between the tiny hamlets of Broughton Mills and Ulpha the area is only visited by those who are in the know.
-Whilst I was up there I met a few solitary walkers, aside from one young couple who were sitting in splendid isolation under a rocky outcrop, and some sheep.
+On my last visit I met one solitary walker, a young couple who were sitting in splendid isolation under a rocky outcrop, and some sheep.

 It is an area to escape and explore.
-Maybe this is why Wainwright, despite expressing the view that the Duddon Valley was his favourite Lakeland valley, wrote very little about the spectacular summit of Stickle Pike and area nearby; he wanted to keep the area a secret.
-Alternatively it is a so and so to get to and operating, as he did, on public transport was always going to be awkward.
+Maybe this is why Wainwright, despite expressing the view that the Duddon Valley was his favourite Lakeland valley, wrote very little about the spectacular summit of Stickle Pike and area nearby.
+He wanted to keep the area a secret.
+A alternative view is that it is not easy to get to.
+Wainwright after all operated mainly on public transport.

 This is one of my favourite 25 walks in the Lake District